Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Conclusion and Open Questions

-\begin{itemize} \item Given matrix representation of a CNOT circuit, decide whether it can be \begin{itemize} \item parallelized to depth $d$, or \item reduced to $s$ size. \end{itemize} Are they $\NP$-complete without topological constraints of qubits, or with explicit constraints like 1D/2D grid? \item Given specific structures of CNOT circuits, such as CNOT trees in Section \ref{sec:noancilla}, can it be parallelized to $O(\log n)$ depth?
-More specifically, can we characterize the class of all $O(\log n)$-depth CNOT circuits? \item When there are topological constraints among qubits, is there any efficient algorithm to parallelize CNOT circuits?
-Towards this, a recent work~\cite{nash2019quantum} offers an algorithm to reduce its \emph{size} to $O(n^2)$ under constraints, but how to decrease its \emph{depth} is still unknown. \item Can our algorithms be realized as true parallel algorithms without the time-consuming pre-processing phase? \end{itemize}
+{\bf Depth-Size Optimization}: Given the matrix representation of a \emph{specific} CNOT circuit, decide whether it can be \begin{itemize} \item parallelized to depth $d$, or \item reduced to size $s$. \end{itemize} Are those problems $\NP$-complete without topological constraints of qubits, or with explicit constraints like 1D/2D grid?